seanchen607/GPSit/README.md

 Institute of Evolution & Marine Biodiversity, Ocean University of China, Qingdao 266003, CHINA

-Guided Phylogenetic Search in tree (GPSit) is a simple and unsupervised method to do phylogenomic reconstruction.
+Guided Phylogenetic Search in tree (GPSit) is a simple and automated method to do phylogenomic reconstruction.

 IMPORTANT: The GPSit method is implemented in Perl v5.16, please make sure the script is running under the Perl v5.16 environment.